Accession Record

 Resource Type Yes Dropdown menu includes: collection, papers, publications, or records.
 Records = corporate records/campus unit records; Papers = personal papers; Publications = books/periodicals; Collection = mixed type

 Language of Description Optional Note the language of the materials (can be multiple).
+English is default.
 Spanish

 Restrictions Apply?
 Optional Check if there are known restrictions

 Access Restrictions?
-Optional Checking marks it is yes.
+Optional Checking marks it as yes.
 Leave blank if no.

 Access Restrictions Note Optional Note the specific access restrictions.
 There are restrictions on this collection until 2034.